Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in bonus entries.

-Mayfield has thrown for one or fewer touchdown passes in four of the past five games.
-The SportsLine model projects 1.2 passing touchdowns, giving this a 4 out of 5 rating.
+Prescott has thrown for one or fewer touchdowns in two of the past three games, and in six games this season.
+The SportsLine model projects 0.8 passing touchdowns, giving this a 4.5 out of 5 rating.
 Pick it at Underdog:

-Sanders has had 16 or more completions in each of his last three games.
-In a 31-3 loss at Chicago last week, he completed 18 of 35 passes for 177 yards with three interceptions.
-The SportsLine model projects 19.4 completions, giving this a 4 out of 5 rating.
+Jefferson has been held under wraps for a good portion of the past month.
+He has had just two receptions in three of the past four games.
+The model is projecting 3.1 receptions, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Goff has been a touchdown machine, throwing for 29 touchdowns in 14 games this season.
-He has thrown for two or more touchdown passes in three of the last four games as he readies to face Pittsburgh's No. 28 passing defense.
-The model is projecting 2.3 passing touchdowns, giving this a 3 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.13x.
+With the team's top two quarterbacks sidelined due to injury, look for Kansas City to turn to its ground attack.
+Pacheco has had 11 or more carries in six games this season, including four in the last seven games.
+The model is projecting 11.3 carries, giving this a 3.5 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.19x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.